ecell/ecell4_base/README.md

 # Licensing terms

-This project is licensed under the terms of the GNU General Public License v2 as the LICENSE file in this repository:
+This project is licensed under the terms of the GNU General Public License v2.
+See [LICENSE](https://github.com/ecell/ecell4/blob/master/LICENSE) for the project license.

 - Copyright (c) 2010-, RIKEN